 Single-purpose reverse mortgages generally have very low costs.
 But they are not available everywhere, and they only can be used for one purpose specified by the government or nonprofit lender, for example, to pay for home repairs, improvements, or property taxes.
 In most cases, you can qualify for these loans only if your income is low or moderate.

 Reverse mortgage loan advances are not taxable, and generally do not affect Social Security or Medicare benefits.
 You retain the title to your home and do not have to make monthly repayments.
-You are responsible for property taxes, insurance, utilities, fuel, maintenance, and other expenses.
-And, if you don’t pay your property taxes, keep homeowner’s insurance, or maintain your home, the lender might require you to repay your loan.
 The loan must be repaid when the last surviving borrower dies, sells the home, or no longer lives in the home as a principal residence.
 In the HECM program, a borrower can live in a nursing home or other medical facility for up to 12 months before the loan becomes due and payable.